-- Back up all replica servers first, that is, before backing up the master server. - If you have more than one replica server, you can back them up in any order. - Start the back-up procedure for the master server as close as practical to the finish of the replica server backup -- a one-hour difference is a good interval, though you might want to adjust that over time.
-Keeping the interval as small as possible reduces the amount of content that will be required to update the replica servers after you restore the master server. - On each replica server, make a copy of the acserver.cnf from the bin directory and save it with the backed-up data.
+- Back up all replica servers; order is not important. - Replica servers can be backed up before or after the master server is backed up.
+(When each replica server is restored later via the accurev replica sync command, it will be brought back in sync with the master server.) - Try to minimize the amount of time between backing up the master server and backing up the replica server.
+A one-hour difference is a good interval, though you might want to adjust that over time.
+Keeping the time interval as small as possible reduces the amount of content that will be required to update the replica servers after you restore the master server. - On each replica server, make a copy of the acserver.cnf from the bin directory and save it with the backed-up data.